Mass media in Malawi

 Mass media in Malawi consist of several different types of communications media: television, radio, cinema, newspapers, magazines and Internet-based Web sites.
 Malawi also has a growing music industry.
 Media is either privately owned or government owned.

+Regulation

+Broadcasting, telecommunications,postal services and internet provision are regulated by the Malawi Communications Regulatory Authority (MACRA), established in 1998 under the Communications Act.
+The Media Council of Malawi is the industry's self-regulatory body.
+It was first established in 1995, was dormant from 2010, and was relaunched on 31 December 2019.
+It maintains a Code of Ethics and Professional Conduct and accredits journalists, and its revival was supported by media managers as an alternative to statutory regulation by government.

 Radio

 Malawian radio broadcasts in two bands: FM, AM.
 National Radio stations include MBC 1 and MBC2 that are run by Malawi Broadcasting Corporation.
 Privately owned radio station includes Zodiak Broadcasting Station, and Capital Radio Malawi.
 The Malawi Communications Regulatory Authority (MACRA) has recently issued licenses to new radio broadcasters to expand radio offerings in Malawi.
 This includes Matindi, GoodNews, and Mwadama.

 Television

 Television in Malawi is regulated by MACRA.Though Malawi Television penetration is low.
 The country boasts 20 television stations by 2016 broadcasting on the countries digital network MDBNL, e.g. This includes Times Group, Timveni, Adventist, and Beta.

 Motion pictures

 The motion picture industry in Malawi is in its infancy but there have been a few developments over the years that have given rise to film festival and individual films.
 There is a Malawi International Film festival that began in 2009.
 The most well known director has been Shemu Joyah is a producer and film maker from Malawi who produced Seasons of a life.
 Malawi's most well known actors include Michael Usi and Tapiwa Gwaza.

 Cinema can be viewed at indoor movie cinemas or at the drive-in movie cinema.

+Since the 2020s a number of Malawian drama productions have been released directly on YouTube rather than through cinema or broadcast distribution.
+Among the most widely watched is Mushroom Shade, a drama series created by US based Malawian filmmaker Chawezi "Chaz" Munthali, which premiered in April 2024.
+In 2026 the series was adapted into a feature film, which premiered at the Bingu International Convention Centre in Lilongwe on 25 April.At the premiere the producers presented a posthumous Lifetime Legend Award to the Malawian playwright Du Chisiza Jr, received by members of his family; attendees included the president of the Film Association of Malawi, Dorothy Kingston.